Fufek-git/GPT-Neo-UI/README.md

 # GPT-UI-Fufka

+## Info:
+this is a python tkinter ui with ability to use Gpt-Neo-125M and Gpt-2-Large.

+### Warnings:
+if you are using app for the first time you need to wait 10-30 minutes for model to download

 ## Installing needed apps on linux:
+PYTHON AND PIP ARE REQUIRED

 you can use setup.py or

 For Ubuntu or other distros with Apt: